-The law firm of LGKG hired the services of a maternal fetal medicine expert who testified that the failure to administer the medication in a timely fashion was a breach of the acceptable standard of care that ultimately lead to the child's death.
-After a five-day trial, the jury returned a six-figure verdict on behalf of the Plaintiff.
+The law firm of Luxenberg Garbett Kelly & George, P.C., hired the services of a maternal-fetal medicine expert who testified that the failure to administer the medication in a timely fashion was a breach of the acceptable standard of care that ultimately lead to the child’s death.
+After a five-day trial, the jury returned a six-figure verdict on behalf of the plaintiff.

 Rape Of A Nursing Home Resident

 The plaintiff, a 78-year-old woman, was a resident of a nursing home.
 The defendant/nursing home was charged with the responsibility of supervising the nursing home and providing a safe environment for residents who live thereon.
 The defendant/perpetrator was a relative of another nursing home resident.
 The plaintiff was noted in the records to be at risk for wandering and elopement.
 The nursing home records indicated that prior to the date of the rape, the plaintiff had eloped from the premises on several occasions.
 The perpetrator was a visitor at the nursing home.